Society for Amazonian & Andean Studies Conference 2024

 Distinguished keynote speaker Dr. Eduardo Góes Neves of the University of São Paulo, Brazil will deliver a public lecture.

 We encourage participation from scholars working in a wide range of disciplines who are interested in anthropological, archaeological, historical, cultural, and/or contemporary themes in the Amazonian and Andean regions.
-The call for participants and registration was released in Fall 2023.

 To contact us with specific inquiries, please email kquave at gwu dot edu.